Social Work (SWRK)

 Mutually Exclusive: SWRK 2093

 An examination of the emergence of the Canadian welfare state from its various colonial inheritances to the Canada Assistance Plan.
-Social, political, economic, religious, geographical, demographic and cataclysmic factors influencing the development of the welfare state are examined and analyzed.
-Students may not hold credit for both SWRK 2110.
+Social, political, economic, religious, geographical, demographic and cataclysmic factors influencing the development of the welfare state are examined and analyzed May not be held with SWRK 4298.

 PR/CR: A minimum grade of C is required unless otherwise indicated.